Best Things To Do In Lake Tekapo (2026): Top Attractions + Hidden Gems

 Dark Sky Project Experience

-If you are only visiting Lake Tekapo for one night or less, you can still enjoy a memorable Tekapo star gazing experience!
+If you are only visiting Lake Tekapo for one night or less, you can still enjoy a memorable Tekapo stargazing experience!

 Visit the indoor multi-media astronomy centre and view the night sky on the screen instead, to get a sample of the Lake Tekapo sky views offered.

 This educational experience is 45 minutes long and runs during the daytime and early evening each day.
+This is a great stargazing option for visiting Lake Tekapo With kids.

 Mount John Lookout